020 8270 4222

 In preparation for GCSE Art and Design, pupils are encouraged to support class work by exploring their own ideas.

-Pupils at KS3 work in sketch books for class work and home work.
-Class work is marked on a weekly basis and homework is set every 2 weeks and is marked with the department policy procedure.
+Pupils at KS3 work in sketch books for class work and art provided homework packets for home work.
+Class work is marked on a monthly basis and all homework, which is set every 2 weeks, is marked in accordance with the department policy procedure.
 Levels for years 7, 8 and 9 are recorded termly in sketch books.
-Self-evaluation forms are completed at the end of each project and pupils assess their own work on a regular basis.
+Self-evaluation is ongoing but formal self-evaluation forms are completed at the end of each term.

-Pupils explore all areas of drawing, including line, mark making and tone.
-Pupils will produce a final piece influenced by an artist.
+Pupils begin by explore the fundamental areas of drawing, including line, mark making and tone.
+Students are also introduced to the concept of analysis of art.
+Pupils will produce a final piece influenced by an artist and showcasing mark making and tone.

 Year 8 Overview